MCP Server Quick Start Tutorial

 Core Concepts

-- The Tool Pipeline: The pipeline that actually performs the work (for example, "Get Weather" or "Lookup Customer").
-This pipeline must be tagged as a Tool in pipeline properties configurations.
+- Tool Pipeline: The pipeline that performs the actual work (for example, "Get Weather" or "Lookup Customer").
+This pipeline must be tagged as a Tool in its pipeline properties.

-- The MCP Server Pipeline: The MCP server pipeline acts as an orchestrator that exposes your available tools and channels incoming requests to the correct Tool Pipeline.
-This pipeline must be tagged as an MCP server in pipeline properties configurations.
+- MCP Server Pipeline: The pipeline that acts as an orchestrator, exposing your available tools and routing incoming requests to the correct tool pipeline.
+SnapLogic automatically tags a pipeline as an MCP server when you add an MCP Server Router Snap.
+The quickest way to create this pipeline is with the MCP Server Pipeline Builder.

 Quick Start